LilithSed/Cinema-Ticket-Booking-System/README.md

 Now you can see the movie inside the selected room and book a ticket for it.
 You can create more movies for different days and rooms.

-### Important
-I know this could have been done better if I had more time, but hope you will like it.